phillwatson/one-stop/rail-module/rail-service/README.md

 - CATEGORY - the transactions from one identified category

 The results of these reports are the transactions they identify.
-The user will be notified (by email and online notification) when new transactions are identified by a report.
+The user will be notified (by sendEmail and online notification) when new transactions are identified by a report.
 Those transactions can then be manually inspected, allowing the user to take whatever action might be required.